GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 In this section you will learn how to connect to your Cloud SQL instance from your local workstation.
-Generally, you will not need to do this often, but it is useful for the initial creation and migration of your database, as well as for _ad hoc_ database connection for maintenance.
+Generally, you will not need to do this often, but it is useful for the initial creation and migration of your database, as well as for creating _ad hoc_ database connections for maintenance.

-By default, Google Cloud SQL instances are secured: to connect using the standard `psql` tool, you are required to whitelist your IP address.
+By default, Cloud SQL instances are secured: to connect using the standard `psql` tool, you must whitelist your IP address.
 This security measure can make it challenging to establish _ad hoc_ database connections.
-So, Google Cloud SQL provides a command line tool called the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).
+So, Cloud SQL provides a command line tool called the
+[Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).
 This tool communicates with your database instance over a secure API, using your Cloud SDK credentials, and opens a local endpoint (such as a unix socket) that